nautechsystems/nautilus_trader/README.md

 |:--------------------------------------------------------------------------------|

-**NautilusTrader currently exceeds the rate limit for Jupyter notebook logging (stdout output), this is why `bypass_logging` in the examples is set to True.
-If you remove this bypass to see logging then the notebook will hang during cell execution.
+**NautilusTrader currently exceeds the rate limit for Jupyter notebook logging (stdout output), this is why `log_level` in the examples is set to "ERROR".
+If you lower this level to see more logging then the notebook will hang during cell execution.
 A fix is currently being investigated which involves either raising the configured rate limits for Jupyter, or throttling the log flushing from Nautilus.**